ThomasMertes/seed7/src/read_me.txt

     echo "#define BIGINT_LIBS \" option to link GMP \"" >> chkccomp.h

   to write a definition of BIGINT_LIBS to the file chkccomp.h.

+  The GMP library might be used by other libraries as well.
+  In some cases the other users of the GMP library use custom memory allocations that may corrupt the memory.
+  If you see buffer overflow errors or corrupt heap memory you should switch back to the default bigInteger library.

 SOURCE FILES